Creating Oracle Solaris 11 Zones

 You must provide storage for the zone and zone metadata.
 When you create a zone, you assign it to one of the storage libraries associated with its virtual host.

 Zone data: The zone's data that results from its operations.
-You can store zone data in a local library or a SAN storage library.
-For zone migration, store the zone data in a SAN storage library.
+You can store zone data in a local library, iSCSI or SAN storage library.
+For zone migration, store the zone data in an iSCSI or SAN storage library.

 Metadata: The zone's metadata is the configuration of the zone's operating system, CPU, memory, and network.
 You can store metadata in a local library or in a NAS library.
 For zone migration, store the metadata in a NAS storage library.

 In Oracle Solaris 11, root is not a regular account, it is a role.
 With the default Oracle Solaris 11 setup, where root is just a role, you cannot log in as root.
 Instead, you must create an account to log in.
 With Oracle Enterprise Manager Ops Center, you have the option to create a special user account or log in as root.

 You can create Oracle Solaris 10 branded zones or Oracle Solaris 11 non-global zones on an Oracle Solaris 11 environment.
 You can create new zones from the Asset view or from the Plan Management view.
 This example describes how to create zones.

 This example shows you how to create an Oracle Solaris 11 non-global zone from the Plan Management view.
 The zone is configured as follows: